carbon-language/carbon-lang/libc/src/__support/FPUtil/generic/README.md

 implementations from machine dependent implementations.
 Consider the example of the fuse-multiply-add operation (FMA).
-The C standard library requires three different flavors, `fma` which operates double precsion numbers, `fmaf` which operates on single precision numbers, and `fmal` which operates on `lond double` numbers.
+The C standard library requires three different flavors, `fma` which operates double precsion numbers, `fmaf` which operates on single precision numbers, and `fmal` which operates on `long double` numbers.
 On Aarch64, there are hardware instructions which implement the single and double precision flavors but not the `long double` flavor.
 For such targets, we want to be able to call the generic `long double` implementation from the